rbdannenberg/soundcool/doc/README.md

 - `<Draggable />` - What can be dragged around
 - `Innerref`- Our `<Draggable />` and `<Droppable />` components both require a HTMLElement to be provided to them.
 This is done using the innerRef property on the `DraggableProvided` and `DroppableProvided` objects.

 The projectComponent has been kept separate from the rest of the UI as the design for the remaining UI has not been finalized and is open to alterations.

+### The UI for Blocks

+For now, see "GUI objects documentation" in the github soundcool wiki for more details on Redux and managing the GUI for blocks.

 ## Audio Components